PhiLhoSoft/PhiLhoSoft.github.io/source/about/index.md

 There is a [playground](../playground) page, to experiment with Markdown and styles.
 Apparently, with Hexo, at least with the Icarus theme, pages cannot be accessed unless something links explicitly to them...

+You can take a look at my curriculum vitæ (resume / résumé), in [French](./CV_PhilippeLhoste_fr.doc) or in [English](CV_PhilippeLhoste_en.doc).
+They are in MS Word format because it can be read nearly everywhere and it allows a decent formatting.

 ## My presence on Internet

 <div class="site-list">